Bennyg95/Ionic-Installation-/README.md

 # Ionic-Installation-

-## This will set up the ionic working environment
+#### This will set up the ionic on Linux Ubuntu
-Alt-H1
-### The following will be downloaded and installed:
+##### The following will be downloaded and installed:
-  ..*npm
+  ...npm
-  ..*Apache Cordova
+  ...Apache Cordova
-  ..*Ionic framework
+  ...Ionic framework

-#Instructions
+###Instructions
-   ..* clone this repository
+   ...clone this repository
    ```
 	git clone https://github.com/Bennyg95/Ionic-Installation-.git
    ```

-   ..* Move into Ionic-Installation-
+   ...
+Move into Ionic-Installation-
    ```
 	cd Ionic-Installation-/
    ```

-   ..* run the .sh file
+   ... run the .sh file
    ```
 	sh ionicInstall.sh
    ```

-#In order to test you should create a new ionic project:
+####Starting ionic project
 ```
     ionic start projName
     cd projName
 ```

-##Testing with web browser
+####Testing with web browser

-	  ..* Navigate into the project folder
+	  ...
+Navigate into the project folder
 	  ```
 		cd projName
 	  ```

-	  ..* *run project
+	  ... run project
 	  ```
 		ionic serve
 	  ```